Communication Hub: Presentation Skills

 Next Steps

-When leaders communicate well, teams move.
-When leaders communicate well during high-stakes moments, teams trust.
+When leaders speak with gravitas and confidence, teams move.
+When leaders speak powerfully during high-stakes moments, teams trust.